purnimaporwal/purnimaporwal/README.md

 ## The question I keep coming back to 🔍

-My MSc dissertation looked at whether rainfall shocks increase domestic violence against women in India.
-The income stress channel made sense theoretically.
-Less rain, less agricultural income, more tension at home, more violence.
+My MSc dissertation looked at whether rainfall variations increase domestic violence incidents against women in India.
+The income stress channel made sense theoretically—less rain, less agricultural income, more tension at home, more violence.

 But the data told a different story.